GMOD/bgzf-filehandle/README.md

 Transparently read [indexed block-gzipped (BGZF)](http://www.htslib.org/doc/bgzip.html) files, such as those created by bgzip, using coordinates from the uncompressed file.

+Also provides a `unzip` utility function that properly decompresses BGZF chunks in both node and the browser.
+Uses `pako` when running in the browser, native `zlib` when running in node.

 ## Install

     $ npm install --save @gmod/bgzf-filehandle